 The Audit and Risk Committee provides oversight to internal and external auditors.

-The IAD executed its audit activities for 2012 in accordance with the risk-based and process-focused audit approach.
-This approach is in accordance with the Institute of Internal Auditors, Inc. (IIA) International Standards for the Professional Practice of Internal Auditing (Standards) and likewise complies with the SEC’s 2009 Revised Code of Corporate Governance.
+The IAD executed its audit activities for 2013 in accordance with the risk-based and process-focused audit approach.
+This approach is in accordance with the Institute of Internal Auditors’ International Standards for the Professional Practice of Internal Auditing (Standards) and likewise complies with the SEC’s 2009 Revised Code of Corporate Governance.

 External Quality Assurance Review

-Internal Auditing Standard 1312 of IIA requires that external assessments be conducted by a qualified independent reviewer or review team from outside the Company at least once every five years.
-In compliance with this standard, IAD has undergone a thorough assessment and review for the second time since 2007.
+Internal Auditing Standard 1312 of the Institute of Internal Auditors (IIA) requires that external assessments be conducted by a qualified independent reviewer or review team from outside the Company at least once every five years.

 Independent Public Accountants

-The principal accountant and external auditor of the Company is the accounting firm of SGV, with Jessie D. Cabaluna as the Partner-in-Charge for the 2012 audit year.
-The Company and its various subsidiaries and affiliates paid SGV a total of P15.7 million and P11.9 million (inclusive of VAT) for audit and audit-related fees in 2012 and 2011, respectively.
+The principal accountant and external auditor of the Company is the accounting firm of SGV, with Ms. Jessie D. Cabaluna as the Partner-in-Charge for the 2013 audit year.
+The Company and its various subsidiaries and affiliates paid SGV a total of Php17.6 million and Php15.7 million (inclusive of VAT) for audit and audit-related fees in 2013 and 2012, respectively.
 No other fees have been paid for assurance and other related services for the past two years.

 ETHICS AND INTEGRITY

 Ayala Land has consistently affirmed its commitment and fidelity to its values and to doing things the right way.
-We have established a Code of Ethical Behavior for all employees, a Code of Ethical Procurement Conduct for all those who influence the procurement process, as well as a Vendor’s Code of Ethics.
+We have established the Code of Ethical Behavior for all employees, the Code of Ethical Procurement Conduct for all those who influence the procurement process, as well as the Vendor’s Code of Ethics.
+Alongside all initiatives to promote good corporate governance, several enhancements were introduced by the Company, as recommend by IAD to promote a higher standard of quality and business integrity during the conduct of our business.

 Conflict of Interest

 The Company has expanded the coverage of its whistle-blowing policy to include employees of Ayala Land’s subsidiaries, affiliates, agents, suppliers or vendors, customers, and the general public.
-The amended and expanded policy defines conditions or concerns which can be reported by any individual who becomes aware of or suspects any illegal or unethical activities in the organization.
+The amended and expanded policy defines conditions or concerns which can be reported by any individual or organization who becomes aware of or suspects any irregularities or misconduct by employees through secure channels.

 Business Integrity Channels